honeycombio/honeycomb-opentelemetry-web/README.md

 ![Honeycomb screen, with "Home" circled on the left, and the dropdown circled at the top.](docs/honeycomb-home.png)

+Refer to our [Honeycomb documentation](https://docs.honeycomb.io/get-started/start-building/rum/) for more information on instrumentation and troubleshooting.

 ## SDK Configuration

 Pass these options to the HoneycombWebSDK: